David Rockefeller: Military

-Rockefeller enlisted in the U.S. Army and entered Officer Candidate School in 1943.
+Rockefeller enlisted in the United States Army and entered Officer Candidate School in 1943.
 He was promoted to Captain in 1945.
 During World War II he served in North Africa and France (he spoke fluent French) for military intelligence, setting up political and economic intelligence units.
 He served as a "Ritchie Boy" secret unit specially trained at Fort Ritchie, Maryland.
 For seven months he served as an assistant military attaché at the American Embassy in Paris.
 During this period, he called on family contacts and Standard Oil executives for assistance.

 Banking

 In 1946, Rockefeller joined the staff of the longtime family-associated Chase National Bank.
 The chairman at that time was Rockefeller's uncle Winthrop W. Aldrich.
 The Chase Bank was primarily a wholesale bank, dealing with other prominent financial institutions and major corporate clients such as General Electric, which had, through its RCA affiliate, leased prominent space and become a crucial first tenant of Rockefeller Center in 1930.
-The bank is closely associated with and has financed the oil industry, having longstanding connections with its board of directors to the successor companies of Standard Oil, especially Exxon Mobil.
+The bank is closely associated with and has financed the oil industry, having longstanding connections with its board of directors to the successor companies of Standard Oil, especially ExxonMobil.
 Chase National became the Chase Manhattan Bank in 1955 and shifted significantly into consumer banking.
 It is now called JPMorgan Chase.

 Rockefeller started as an assistant manager in the foreign department.
 There he financed international trade in a number of commodities, such as coffee, sugar and metals.
 This position maintained relationships with more than 1,000 correspondent banks throughout the world.
 He served in other positions and became president in 1960.
 He was both the chairman and chief executive of Chase Manhattan from 1969 to 1980 and remained chairman until 1981.
 He was also, as recently as 1980, the single largest individual shareholder of the bank, holding 1.7% of its shares.

 During his term as CEO, Chase spread internationally and became a central component of the world's financial system due to its global network of correspondent banks, the largest in the world.
 In 1973, Chase established the first branch of an American bank in Moscow, in the then Soviet Union.
 That year Rockefeller traveled to China, resulting in his bank becoming the National Bank of China's first correspondent bank in the U.S.